ngfcode/Flare.Rectangles/README.md

     - The data is stored as an static object to retain its value, another option is to use a data source and create entities
 3. Flare.Rectangles.WebApi (Start Up Project)
     - A REST Api application that provides end-points
+4. Flare.Rectangles.Unit.Test
+    - A Unit Test project using xUnit, all tests run in synchronous (not in parallel) since it uses static data that stores the Grid.

 ## Author